Portugal 7 days itinerary

 Where to stay in Porto

-Here's a quick overlook of our favorite neighborhoods in Porto - for a more in-depth look, see our full guide.
+Here's a quick overlook of our favorite neighborhoods; for a more in-depth look, see our full guide to the best places to stay in Porto.

 • Ribeira: UNESCO-protected since 1996, Ribeira is the beating heart of Porto.
 Its medieval streets, once home to shipbuilders and merchants, are still alive with multicolored houses and clotheslines.
 It’s a close-knit, working neighborhood where many families have lived for generations.